mattrajca/GoEV3/README.md

 Documentation
 -------------

-Complete documentation for GoEV3 can be found on [godoc](https://godoc.org/github.com/mattrajca/GoEV3).
+The complete documentation for GoEV3 can be found on [godoc](https://godoc.org/github.com/mattrajca/GoEV3).

 Wireless Connectivity
 ---------------------